autonomys/subspace-docs/docs/develop/nova/foundry_guide.md

     ```

     :::caution
-    Do not speed up the transaction (do not include the tip on top of the gas fees).
+    Do not attempt to speed up a transaction (do not include a tip on top of the gas fees).
 To read more about this, please refer to [this section](quick_start.md#important-note-about-submitting-the-transaction).
     :::

 8. **Congratulations**, you've successfully deployed your smart contract on Subspace EVM!